 In 2017, Tosin received the Best World Music Compositions award from the Maryland State Arts Council.
 In the same year (2017), Tosin appeared on the Drumeo Channel for instructions on African rhythms for the drum set.
 In 2016, Tosin appeared at the Percussive Arts Society’s International Convention as a clinician/performer.
 Tosin has appeared on the MTV’s Realworld Show performing his Drum Monologue.
 Other appearances include the Voice of America and Fox 5 News with his group.

-Being a bandleader with 4 albums to his credit, his most recent projects include singles: "What Are We Gonna Do?", and African-themed remix of Pharrell Williams’ “Happy” - 2016.
-His band has performed, both as headliner and opening act at many festivals and jazz venues in the US.
+As a bandleader/producer, Tosin has released 4 albums and several singles, which includes an African-themed remix of Pharrell Williams’ “Happy” (2016).
+His band has performed, both as headliner and opening act, at many festivals and jazz venues across the US and internationally.
 With big passion for teaching, Tosin continues to inspire both the young and older generations of drummers and music lovers through his teaching programs and workshops.
 In the same vein, he does not relent in writing new materials for his band.
-This is evident in his latest album: Afrika Rising (Ropeadope Records).
+This is evident in his latest album: Afrika Rising under Ropeadope Records (2018).